Meditation for April 20th

 So that we can have more time.

-I wasted too much time with drama, hating other people, being too cool to do certain activities with my friends, watching g TV, worrying about things I had no power over and trying not to let anyone know me too well.
+spent too much time on drama, hating other people, being too cool to do certain activities with my friends, watching too much TV, worrying about things I had no power over, and trying not to let anyone get to know me too well.

 Oh, well.

-Hopefully reincarnation is real so I can do this right next time.
+Hopefully, my reincarnation is real so that I can do this right next time.

 Amen.